MITSustainableDesignLab/umidocs/docs/examples/_tutorials.rst

 Learn UMI
 =========

 To get started learning UMI, it is recommended that you follow the video tutorials on the `Sustainable Design YouTube channel <https://www.youtube.com/playlist?list=PLNaYqZje2xMPJnemVtNmwOv4WRWPiimej>`__.
-You can download the UMi files used in the tutorials below.
+You can download the UMI project files used in the tutorials below.

 .. only:: html